Medically reviewed by Drugs.com. Last updated on Mar 29, 2021.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a slow, fast, pounding, or uneven heartbeat.

 Check with your doctor right away if you have any changes to your eyes, such as eye pain or redness, or vision changes while you are using this medicine.
-Your doctor may want you to have your eyes checked by an eye doctor.
+Your doctor may want your eyes be checked by an eye doctor (ophthalmologist).

 This medicine may cause muscle damage.
 Check with your doctor right away if you have muscle pain, tenderness, and weakness.